Parisuton/micko/README.md

 Follow these steps to install micko on your Windows machine:

 ### Step 1: Install Python
+- Skip this if you have Python installed on your Windows machine already.
 - Download and install Python from the official website: [Python Downloads](https://www.python.org/downloads/windows/) or by opening command prompt (cmd) and typing `python`.
 - During installation, make sure to check the box that says "Add Python to PATH."